TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 ## Remote work in a nutshell

-What does remote work look like, expressed as bullet points?
+What does remote work look like?
 How does it compare?
 This is what I’ve experienced over the last 2 months:

 * Wake up, all my coworkers are asleep.
 * Make coffee just the way I like it at home. ☕️😌